MTMonteiro/challenge-dev-prod/Solution/README.md

 # Convert a CSV stream to JSONL text (solution*)
-This is the solution for challenge-dev-prod, where using python and bash the resolution of the proposed challenge was made.
+This is the solution for challenge-dev-prod, which was developed in python and bash.

 ## Requirements
  - Linux: Ubuntu 18+ recommended (can be a virtual machine).